 So a sample like this:

-Is made up of a flute, a guitar chords, piano chords, and cymbals.
+Is made up of a various synths, strings, a flute, and drums.
 You want the sample as is, but also all the individual instrument files.
-Perhaps in this case you love the flute but don’t want the guitar chords with it.
+Perhaps in this case you love the synths but don’t want the strings with it.
+A sample pack should provide that separate file as well.

 DRY and WET